bmellink/Quiz/README.md

 Hardware schematics will be added soon

-## Getting started wuth the 3rd generation (ESP8266/ESP32)
+## Getting started with the 3rd generation (ESP8266/ESP32)

 Starting steps:
 - Get enough ESP8266 boards (you need 1 for each button) and a board for the hub (ESP32 or ESP8266).
 I am using the NodeMCU-32S
-- Download this repository
+- Download or clone this repository
 - Prepare your Arduino environment for ESP8266 See https://arduino-esp8266.readthedocs.io/en/latest/ and for the ESP32 environment (make sure you have version 1.0.4 or higher) and add this URL to your board manager: https://dl.espressif.com/dl/package_esp32_index.json

 Steps for the hub: